Thinking of going to Torres del Paine, Patagonia's top trekking destination?

 Spend the night in Puerto Natales and take the first bus in the morning into the park, alternatively join your trekking group before taking a private transfer into Paine.

 Perhaps the most exciting way of getting from Ushuaia to Torres del Paine is by Adventure Cruise.
-Round Cape Horn, sail through the Strait of Magellan and visit penguins and glaciers on the way.
+Round Cape Horn, sail through the Straits of Magellan and visit penguins and glaciers on the way.
 It takes 4 days to complete the crossing and each day involves 1 or 2 excursions on Zodiac boats.
 This is certainly a fantastic way to begin your holiday in Torres del Paine and is a very practical way of getting from Argentinian Patagonia to Chile.

 After arriving in Punta Arenas on Day 4, you simply take a bus or private transfer straight to Torres del Paine National Park or to Puerto Natales if you want to prepare for your trek in town before going into the park the following day.